Table of contents

 • Data analysis

-• Programming languages like Python, R, and SQL
+• Programming languages like Python, R, and SQL, which are commonly used for data analysis

 • Machine learning